 DDP participants included Post-MFA Fellows in the Documentary Arts as well as young Emerging Documentary Artists who had access to the resources of the university while also engaging with undergraduates and continuing education students in the classroom and in fieldwork projects.

-CDS’s local partners for the Documentary Diversity Project pilot include Durham PROUD Program, Durham County Teen Court & Restitution Program, Elna B. Spaulding Conflict Resolution Center, Achievement Academy of Durham, and Rebound: Alternatives for Youth.
+CDS’s local partners for the Documentary Diversity Project pilot included Durham PROUD Program, Durham County Teen Court & Restitution Program, Elna B. Spaulding Conflict Resolution Center, Achievement Academy of Durham, and Rebound: Alternatives for Youth.

-More information about the Documentary Diversity Project, including how to support this important initiative.
+More information about the Documentary Diversity Project.